Azure/azure-sdk-for-js/documentation/writing_tests.md

   "integration-test:node": "nyc mocha -r esm --require source-map-support/register --reporter ../../../common/tools/mocha-multi-reporter.js --timeout 180000 --full-trace \"dist-esm/test/**/*.spec.js\"",
 ```

+## Test folder structure

-Besides the target environment, tests may or may not target live resources, and either should target public or internal code.
+Tests may or may not target live resources, and either should target public or internal code.
 To navigate through these concepts, we will make clear distinctions of what we will be testing, based on three main aspects:

 - [Testing cloud resources](#testing-cloud-resources).
 - [Public or internal tests](#public-or-internal-tests).